 Government yields to public pressure

 Legislators have bowed to pressure over the controversial cybersecurity bill, promising to add a clause which would require authorities to seek court approval before accessing web users’ personal information.

-Surangkana Wayuparb, chief executive of the Electronic Transactions Development Agency, admitted on Saturday that the draft legislation had been "rushed" and would hand the government excessive power.
+Surangkana Wayuparb, chief executive of the Electronic Transactions Development Agency, admitted on Saturday the draft legislation had been “rushed” and would hand the government excessive power.

-The ETDA is working under the Information and Communication Technology (ICT) Ministry, and is responsible for drafting 10 new laws as part of the government's digital economy policy.
+The ETDA is working under the Information and Communication Technology Ministry, and is responsible for drafting 10 new laws as part of the government’s digital economy policy.

 “We admit our mistakes, particularly Section 35 of the Cybersecurity Bill, as our working team had to rush to draft all 10 bills so we could enforce them before the next general election,” Mrs Surangkana said.